+Annex A

-Attachment A RPAS Military Open Summary Chart
+RPAS Military Open Summary Chart

-Feature title Description Notes MTOW < 25 Kg Conditions triggering the certification category Any of the following: - RPASs of civil derivation and carrying the EASA civil open marks C0-C4; - RPASs of civil derivation, introduced and distributed before the entry into force of the EASA norms for granting the civil open authorization, and therefore not carrying the civil open marks; - RPASs of military derivation (or military adaptation originated from a civil design) not belonging to the certification categories military specific or military certified.
+Feature title Description Notes MTOW < 25 Kg Conditions triggering the certification category Any of the following: RPASs of civil derivation and carrying the EASA civil open marks C0-C4; RPASs of civil derivation, introduced and distributed before the entry into force of the EASA regulations for granting the civil open authorization, and therefore not carrying the civil open marks; RPASs of military derivation (or military adaptation originated from a civil design) not belonging to the certification categories military specific or military certified.
 The third subcase could be represented, for instance, by an RPAS of military design, whose maturity is not adequate to perform a complex profile, so to need the production of a SORA, and that can be flown within the boundaries of flight categories A1-A3; in this case, due to the lack of credit granted from a civil Notifying Body, the level of scrutiny allocated to the Company will be defined by the DAAA.
 Initial airworthiness- Application owner No formal application by a design Company.
 Process triggered by the RPAS user.
-Initial airworthiness - demands on the Company Endorsement, without further investigations, of the EU screening performed onto the Companies designing, importing and distributing the System, in accordance with EASA norms for civil open class.
-No SDR assigned to the Company 10 Initial airworthiness - Certification Basis None If feasible, the Company will be asked to compile the RPAS checklist/IAC, otherwise, the DAAA will try to fill the blanks with any available information.
+Initial airworthiness - demands on the Company Endorsement, without further investigations, of the EU screening performed onto the Companies designing, importing and distributing the System, in accordance with EASA regulations for civil open class.
+No SDR assigned to the Company 11 Initial airworthiness - Type Certification Basis None If feasible, the Company will be asked to compile the RPAS checklist/IAC, otherwise, the DAAA will try to fill the blanks with any available information.

-10 More specifically, the RPAS user will have to seek the Company support in terms of continued and continuing airworthiness, technical pubblication preparation, update and distribution, spare parts provision, repairs, configuration control, etc. These items will not be managed by the DAAA.
+11 More specifically, the RPAS user will have to seek the Company support in terms of continued and continuing airworthiness, technical publication preparation, update and distribution, spare parts provision, repairs, configuration control, etc. These items will not be managed by the DAAA.
 Nevertheless, the DAAA will have to be informed of any configuration change (hardware or software) or any envelope or performance variation of the System and any technical problem, so the establish the validity of the technical analyses supporting the flight authorization.
 This activity will be discharged by the RPAS user.

 Feature title Description Notes Initial airworthiness- supporting evidence RPAS checklist/IAC, if feasible.
 Notifying Body report, if available.
 RPAS specification, users manual, technical data, occurrence reports, service history.
 Company credentials.
 Initial airworthiness - DAAA deliverables Technical Assessment Includes the outcomes of the analysis of the supporting evidence, and an estimation of the ground safety area.
 Initial airworthiness - certification product None For the military open certification category, no DAAA flight certification will be released, only a "technical clearance", through the preparation of a TA, in support of the flight authorization operated by the MAA.
 RPAS registration The RPAS belonging to this certification category will not be registered.
 See AER(EP).P-7.
 Pre-emptive limitations Civil flight category A1-A3, depending on the MTOW.
-Continued airworthiness No formal management through DAAA procedures.
+Continued airworthiness No formal management by the DAAA.
 Communication of any RPAS design changes, sw updates, etc. to the DAAA and MAA operated by the User.
 Update of the TA, if necessary.
-Continuing airworthiness No formal management through DAAA procedures.
-Activity directly discharged by the RPAS user and the Company.
-Acceptance documents A Certificate of Conformity released by the Company for each individual System.
+Continuing airworthiness No formal management by the DAAA.
+Activity directly discharged by the RPAS user and the Company by complying with the DAAA regulations for continuing AW (-24/-49, log books, etc.) Acceptance documents A Certificate of Conformity released by the Company for each individual System.
 This Certificate of Conformity will show any potential deviation from the design of the System, which may affect the safety of flight.
-Technical publications No formal management through DAAA procedures.
+Technical publications No formal management by the DAAA.
 Use of Company manuals without a formal endorsement by the DAAA.
-Population density None Due to the lack, in normal circumstances, of P_Cum_Cat or an FTA.